Myanmar’s military is back in charge after coup. But it faces a nation transformed.

 “We still can’t leave the compound,” said Ma Thandar, an NLD lawmaker, whose husband died in military custody in 2014.
 But, she said, they were “now able to use Facebook and their phones” and contact family and friends.

-More worrying, she added, is the condition of Suu Kyi, who has not been seen or heard from, even by others in her party.
+More worrying, she added, is the status of Suu Kyi, who remains detained without indications of whether the military will release her.
 Ma Thandar’s late husband, Ko Par Gyi, was also Suu Kyi’s bodyguard, but she noted the NLD — stuffed with former political prisoners — was prepared to deal with persecution.

 “I know our people have experiences in facing this kind of situation,” she said.
 “So, we will act calmly.”